 - charged with the commission of any crime.

-- If you have been convicted after a plea of not guilty, set aside the verdict of guilty.
+- if you have been convicted after a plea of not guilty, set aside the verdict of guilty.

-2. How do I expunge a criminal record in California?
+2. How do I expunge my case?

 Step 1: Hire an Attorney